Acoustic Ramp™ vs. RPG’s QRD 734

 Flat Panel Test 200Hz-18000Hz

-The Sonogram shows Amplitude (color), Frequency (y-axis), and Directivity (x-axis).
+The Sonogram shows Amplitude (color), Frequency (x-axis), and Directivity (y-axis).
 The above diagram shows what happens when you place a loudspeaker directly in front of a flat panel.
 The bright yellows and reds show loud levels and the blues and dark blues show quiet levels.
 The stripe of brightness that goes horizontally across the center of the diagram shows that sound is bouncing right back towards the speaker.
 At about 500 Hz the sound is bouncing at about 30 degrees and 50 degrees off-center.
 And from about 300 Hz and below the reflection pattern is pretty wide.

 If there is pretty good diffusion at a specific frequency the diagram will show a vertical band of similar colors.
 Horizontal bands of similar color means that there is an intense specular reflection at a specific angle.
 For instance, in the above flat reflector model, there is a very strong reflection at 0 degrees, meaning that sound hitting the reflector is bouncing straight back to the loudspeaker.
 If the reflector had been angled at 45°, we would expect there to be an intense band at around 45° as well.